Main Content

 expand all

 The doc_qam_mod model uses the Rectangular QAM Modulator Baseband block to modulate random data and applies noise to the signal by using the AWGN Channel block.
-After passing the symbols through a noisy channel, the model produces a constellation diagram of the noisy data.
-When the noise level is increased, the constellation points show increased signal distortion.
+After passing the symbols through a noisy channel, the model produces a constellation diagram of the noisy data by using the Constellation Diagram block.
+When you increase the noise level, the constellation points show increased signal distortion.

 A Random Integer Generator block generates integers in the range [0,15] for a modulator configured to apply 16-QAM.
 The modulated signal passes through an AWGN channel, and a constellation diagram displays the resulting symbols.